AnyLog-co/documentation/alerts and monitoring.md

 if !disk_free < 1000000000
-then email to my_name@my_company.com where subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" then sms to 6503466174  where gateway = tmomail.net and subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" then stop alert for one day
+then email to my_name@my_company.com where subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" then sms to 6503466174  where gateway = tmomail.net and subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" then task init where name = "Monitor Space" and start +1d
 </pre>

-Note, once a message is sent, the repeatable script is suspended for one day such that the Email box and the messaging will not be exhausted with the same message every 5 minutes.
+Note, in the example above, using the command [task init](#Modifying-the-start-date-and-time-of-a-ask) when the message is sent, the repeatable script is suspended for one day such that the Email box and the messaging will not be exhausted with the same message every 5 minutes.

 The script is placed in a file called ***monitor_space*** and is added to the scheduler using the ***schedule*** command:

 <pre>
-schedule new time = 5 minutes and name = "monitor_space" task process !scripts_dir/monitor_space
+schedule new time = 5 minutes and name = "Monitor Space" task process !scripts_dir/monitor_space
 </pre>